rakseli/redpajama-v2-processing/README.md

 5. Filter the URLs to only use middle and head buckets and latest crawl
     - `grep -E '/2023-14/[0-9]{4}/[a-z]{2}(_head|_middle)' document-urls.txt > 2023-14-head-middle-urls.txt`
     - repeat for each
-6. Download the files of latest crawl
-    - Speed
-        - In test run, script is able to get 271 partitions in 10min
-        - If dowload speed is constant, crawl 2023-14 can be downloaded in about 31 hours
-        - For possible delays I'll reserve 33 hours _4 hours should have been enough, mixed files and partitions..._
-7. Move partitions under parent dir
-    - `find . * | grep -P '.*\/[0-9]{4}$' | xargs -n 1 mv -t /scratch/project_462000086/data/redpajama-v2/texts-2023-14/`
-## 2. Bloom filter duplicates
-## 3. Fuzzy deduplication with MinhashLSH
-## 4. Quality filtering

 # Reference
 - `union_find.py` and `timer.py` unmodified from `text-dedup`
 - `minhashlsh.py` is modified version of `text_dedup/minhash.py`